Security-Onion-Solutions/securityonion-docs/alerts.rst

 Time Zone
 ---------

 Alerts will try to detect your local time zone via your browser.
-Starting in Security Onion 2.3.60, you can manually specify your time zone.
+Starting in Security Onion 2.3.60, you can manually specify your time zone if necessary.

 Query Bar
 ---------